 Because KU is the only university in Kansas that has a significant number of courses devoted to the study of sexuality, KU is an ideal institution for a Human Sexuality major in the state.
 Furthermore, KU is well positioned to offer the degree because WGSS fosters an interdisciplinary research and educational agenda, with slavery and human trafficking being recent areas of study.
 The global, national, and regional initiative to combat contemporary slavery and human trafficking is one of the fastest growing global human rights movements, bringing together practitioners, academics, and civic leaders to find innovative strategies to identify trafficking patterns, to prevent the social inequality that fosters enslavement, and to build stronger communities.

+KU recently partnered with the Office of Governor Sam Brownback, the FBI office in Kansas City, the US Attorney for Kansas, the US Attorney for Missouri, the Anti-trafficking Coalition for Missouri and Kansas, hospitals, police stations, and the national guard and held a conference to determine the state of scholarly research in the field and to identify potential long term educational and research programs.
+KU is ideally positioned to develop multiple educational and research programs on this issue, given its strengths in immigration, inequality, international studies, peace and conflict studies, and gender studies.
+A degree in Human Sexuality would support this educational and research agenda.

+6. Curriculum

-KU recently partnered with the Office of Governor Sam Brownback, the FBI office in Kansas City, the US Attorney for Kansas, the US Attorney for Missouri, the Anti-trafficking Coalition for Missouri and Kansas, hospitals, police stations, and the national guard and held a conference to determine the state of scholarly research in the field and to identify potential educational and research programs.
-KU is ideally positioned multiple educational and research programs on this issue, given in immigration, inequality, international studies, peace and cand gender studies.
-A degree in Human Sexuality would supeducational and research agenda. to develop ven its strengths onflict studies, 6.
-Curriculum To complete the major, students are required to complete 30 credit hours according to the following plan: 1 introductory course (either HSES 489, SW 303, or 4 core courses in human sexuality in both the Social the Humanities (or in an interdisciplinary program) course from each area; 1 methods course, designed to teach students the princesearch; 2 more courses in either the Humanities or Social Social segment to allow the student to explore an area of him depth; and 1 elective course in human sexuality of the student's designed to allow the student to explore the subject in or breadth.
-1 capstone seminar experience, designed specifically investigate a topic related to human sexuality from a interdisciplinary perspective.
-As the above outline makes clear, students who pursue the Himajor will emerge with both a broad and a deep understanding subject from perspectives in both the Humanities and Social they will have gained knowledge about designing and conductive course in the student of the s PSYC 502); Sciences and at least one nciples of ciences, uman sexuality choice, in greater depth of for majors to in fuman Sexuality ng of the Sciences; and 7.
-Faculty Profile The WGSS Department already offers an undergraduate min Sexuality and a Ph.D. in Women, Gender, and Human Sexua core faculty members teach courses relevant to the proposed Sexuality Major.
-WGSS has nine faculty with regular appoir one visiting assistant professor, providing 6.5 FTE.
-WGSS Core Faculty Members in 2013-2014 Alesha Doan, Associate Professor, Chair, PhD Texas A&M Charlene Muehlenhard, Professor, PhD Wisconsin Ann Schofield, Professor, PhD SUNY Binghamton Omofolabo Ajayi, Professor, PhD Ife-Ife, Nigeria Hannah Britton, Associate Professor, PhD Syracuse Marta Vicente, Associate Professor, PhD Johns Hopkins Tanya Hart, Assistant Professor, PhD Yale Akiko Takeyama, Assistant Professor, PhD Illinois Rachel Vaughn, Visiting Assistant Professor, PhD Kansas Assistant Professor, TBD, Spring 2014 or in Human ality; WGSS Human attments, and 0.5 FTE 0.5 FTE 1.0 FTE 0.5 FTE 0.5 FTE 0.5 FTE 0.5 FTE 0.5 FTE 1.0 FTE 1.0 FTE 1.0 FTE
+To complete the major, students are required to complete 30 structured credit hours according to the following plan:

+- 1 introductory course (either HSES 489, SW 303, or PSYC 502): - 4 core courses in human sexuality in both the Social Sciences and the Humanities (or in an interdisciplinary program) -- at least one course from each area; - 1 methods course, designed to teach students the principles of research; - 2 more courses in either the Humanities or Social Sciences, designed to allow the student to explore an area of human sexuality in depth; and - 1 elective course in human sexuality of the student's choice, designed to allow the student to explore the subject in greater depth or breadth. - 1 capstone seminar experience, designed specifically for majors to investigate a topic related to human sexuality from an interdisciplinary perspective.